Case Study 4: EduPath Learning Solutions - Worked Solution

 Reporting Approach

-CRM Analytics delivers the executive dashboard (revenue by B2B vs. B2C segment, renewal rates correlated with LMS utilization and completion data, learner growth trajectory, course performance rankings), the sales dashboard (pipeline, ARR, account health scores derived from LMS enrollment/completion metrics via MuleSoft, territory performance across US/UK/AU), and the operations dashboard (ticket volumes from Service Cloud, resolution times by channel, self-service deflection rates from the knowledge base).
-Corporate training managers access account-level dashboards directly in the Experience Cloud portal — enrollments, completion rates, certification status, and time-to-completion by department — powered by summarized LMS data synced through MuleSoft.
+CRM Analytics delivers the executive dashboard (revenue by B2B vs. B2C segment, renewal rates correlated with LMS use and completion data, learner growth trajectory, course performance rankings), the sales dashboard (pipeline, ARR, account health scores derived from LMS enrollment/completion metrics via MuleSoft, territory performance across US/UK/AU), and the operations dashboard (ticket volumes from Service Cloud, resolution times by channel, SLA compliance rates, self-service deflection rates from the knowledge base).
+Corporate training managers access account-level dashboards directly in the Experience Cloud portal, including enrollments, completion rates, certification status, and time-to-completion by department, powered by summarized LMS data synced through MuleSoft.
+Instructor analytics dashboards show per-course enrollment trends, rating trends, revenue share accrual, and student feedback sentiment aggregation.

 Presentation Strategy

-For this intermediate scenario, allocate time roughly equally across artifacts but go deeper on: (1) LMS integration pattern — the make-or-break technical decision, (2) multi-portal architecture — shows solution design thinking, and (3) FERPA compliance — the timeline-driven risk.
+For this intermediate scenario, allocate time roughly equally across artifacts but go deeper on: (1) LMS integration pattern, the make-or-break technical decision, (2) multi-portal architecture, which shows solution design thinking, and (3) FERPA compliance, the timeline-driven risk.
 Cover remaining artifacts at summary level with confident, concise explanations.